Per Hour of Charge

 The Tesla Supercharger recharges Model S quickly.
 Super quickly.
 Superchargers are for refueling quickly on road trips.
 A Supercharger can replenish half the battery in as little as 20 minutes.
 All Model S vehicles with the 85 kWh battery can use Superchargers as can properly equipped 60 kWh battery vehicles.
 Superchargers will be positioned at convenient locations along major interstates throughout the country.

 Government agencies and organizations across the country are working to install public charging stations.
 Model S plugs into these stations with the included J1772 adapter.
 While many of the public stations being installed today can be used at full power with just the Single Charger, you may encounter some high amperage charging stations in the wild.
-If you plan to take road trips, we recommend outfitting your Model S with Twin Chargers.
+If you plan to take road trips, we recommend outfitting your Model S with Dual Chargers.

 There are many resources for finding charging stations as you plan your trip.
 On the road, the Model S Touchscreen can help you find charging stations along the way if needed.

 The Tesla App allows you to check your state of charge remotely.
 If you’re eating lunch or shopping, pull up the app to see if you have recovered the range needed to get to your next destination.
-A few minutes before you're ready to hit the road, use the app to heat or cool the cabin to your preferred temperature. the Tesla Mobile App is available to download in the Apple App Store and the Android App Store.
+A few minutes before you're ready to hit the road, use the app to heat or cool the cabin to your preferred temperature.
+The Tesla Mobile App is available to download in the Apple App Store and the Android App Store.